Copepod

 Copepods (/ˈkoʊp@pɒd/; meaning 'oar-feet') are a group of small crustaceans found in nearly every freshwater and saltwater habitat.
 Some species are planktonic (living in the water column), some are benthic (living on the sediments), several species have parasitic phases, and some continental species may live in limnoterrestrial habitats and other wet terrestrial places, such as swamps, under leaf fall in wet forests, bogs, springs, ephemeral ponds, puddles, damp moss, or water-filled recesses of plants (phytotelmata) such as bromeliads and pitcher plants.
 Many live underground in marine and freshwater caves, sinkholes, or stream beds.
 Copepods are sometimes used as biodiversity indicators.

-As with other crustaceans, copepods have a larval form.
-For copepods, the egg hatches into a nauplius form, with a head and a tail but no true thorax or abdomen.
-The larva molts several times until it resembles the adult and then, after more molts, achieves adult development.
-The nauplius form is so different from the adult form that it was once thought to be a separate species.
-The metamorphosis had, until 1832, led to copepods being misidentified as zoophytes or insects (albeit aquatic ones), or, for parasitic copepods, 'fish lice'.

 Classification and diversity

 Copepods are assigned to the class Copepoda within the superclass Multicrustacea in the subphylum Crustacea.
 An alternative treatment is as a subclass belonging to class Hexanauplia.
 They are divided into 10 orders.
 Some 13,000 species of copepods are known, and 2,800 of them live in fresh water.